 Men’s romantic vows may be short-lived, but a pet’s love is forever.
 This is one of many Zen takeaways in Chen Kaige’s “Legend of the Demon Cat,” a visually and mentally seductive piece of historic revisionism set in the Tang Dynasty (705 A.D.), during which a Japanese monk and Chinese poet team up to investigate the death of Imperial concubine Yang Guifei.
-A massive international co-production between China, Japan and Hong Kong, this stunning blockbuster shows that a superior original source, vaunting artistic ambition and a $170 million budget can turn a potboiler supernatural whodunit into something of ravishing beauty.
+A massive international co-production between China, Japan and Hong Kong, this stunning blockbuster shows that a superior original source, vaunting artistic ambition and a big budget (reportedly $25 million-plus according to some outlets) can turn a potboiler supernatural whodunit into something of ravishing beauty.

 With Chen’s auteur imprint barely noticeable and Ang Lee’s favored scriptwriter Huang Huiling (“Crouching Tiger, Hidden Dragon”) providing a narrative throughline with a strong literary foundation, this looks less like a vanity project than some of the director’s more uneven endeavors.
 Co-produced by filmmaking and publishing giant Kadokawa, with a big name Japanese cast (Shota Sometani, Hiroshi Abe), this screen adaptation of bestselling author Baku Yumemakura’s novel could create buzz similar to John Woo’s “Red Cliff.”
 It may be the first time in years that a Japanese is the hero and central figure of a mainland film.